jroper/openshift-deployment-guide/src/main/paradox/includes/deploying-postgres.md

 To create our database, we'll need to access Postgres.
 There are two ways to do this, the first is using port forwarding, where you open a port on your local machine, and then use the `psql` client installed on your local machine to connect to it.
 The second is to shell into the Postgres pod using `oc rsh`, and use the `psql` client installed on the pod to connect to Postgres.
 The first approach is a little simpler, since the `psql` client on your local machine can access SQL scripts locally on your machine, whereas to run a script when you shell into the pod, you will first need to copy the script there using `oc rsync`.

 You will need two terminal windows to use the port forwarding approach.
-First, start the port forward:
+First, start the port forward in your existing window:

 ```sh
 oc port-forward svc/postgresql 15432:5432
 ```

 Here we're exposing the `postgresql` service port 5432 on our local machine at port 15432.

-Now, in the other window, first we setup some our Postgres environment variables, note that we've already set the `PGPASSWORD` environment variable:
+Now, in the second window, first we setup some our Postgres environment variables:

 ```sh
 export PGHOST=localhost